The easiest way to remain active today is to at least get 30 minutes of physical activity daily

 Dr. Dana Ryan, a leading sports nutritionist and director of sports performance and education of Herbalife Nutrition, shared some tips on how Filipinos can remain healthy in the age of social media last Friday, Jan.
 24.

 Dr. Ryan pointed out that the Philippines is the fastest growing market today in terms of purchasing gym memberships and sports nutrition.
 This means that Filipinos are actually aware of and are engaging in fitness.
 However, Dr. Ryan also pointed out that one handicap to living a healthy lifestyle in this generation is the internet.
-According to Dr. Ryan, Filipinos spend more than 10 hours a day online—which leads to insufficient physical activity.
+She says that Filipinos spend more than 10 hours a day online, which leads to insufficient physical activity.

-Social media platforms like Instagram are bad for your mental health because the content that is constantly being posted on the platform changes the way one sees things, says Dr. Ryan.
-She also mentioned that people go online to feel a sense of belongingness but little do they know that they are governed by what social media tells them to be.
+Social media platforms like Instagram are bad for your mental health because the content that is constantly being posted on the platform changes the way you see things.
+She also mentions that people go online to feel a sense of belongingness but little do they know that they are governed by what social media tells them to be.

-“Not all of us may afford a gym membership, but that doesn’t excuse us from not being physically active on our own,” says Dr. Ryan.
+“Not all of us can afford a gym membership, but that doesn’t excuse us from not being physically active on our own,” says Dr. Ryan.
 “Take up some physical activity that you love.
-That way, you won’t see it as a chore so you can do it regularly,” added the sports nutritionist.
+That way, you won’t see it as a chore so you can do it regularly.”